Milan Lombardy, Italy Travel Guide

 Consider a GetYourGuide tour for Duomo for an enhanced visit.

-Interactive museum dedicated to Leonardo da Vinci's machines and inventions.
+Interactive a museum focused on Leonardo da Vinci's machines and inventions.

 Focuses on non-European cultures, contemporary art, and design in a modern building.